-Pretzel Turtles are quick and easy, 3-ingredient treats — featuring pretzels, Rolos, and pecans — that’ll disappear even faster than you can make them!
+Rolo Pretzel Turtles are quick, easy, 3-ingredient treats, featuring pretzels, Rolos, and pecans.
+And they’ll disappear even faster than you can make them!

 I came across this recipe years ago and I thought it would be the perfect thing to take to a family gathering, seeing as how my father-in-law loves chocolate caramel pecan turtles.
 So I made them then, I’ve made them about 6,437 times since, and I’m making them for you today.

 These suckers are seriously addictive, folks.
 But even better than that?
 They are super quick and easy to make.
 As in, it’s hardly even possible that so little effort can go into something that ends up tasting so divine.
 This is my stand-by recipe (if it’s even fair to call something so simple a “recipe”) when I need to take a sweet treat somewhere but only have about ten minutes of effort to spare.
 I can assure you, they are always well-received.

 Do I even need to go into what makes these Rolo Prezel Turtles so good?
 Okay then, here’s the equation:

 Pretzel (salty) + Rolo (sweet) + Pecan (toasty) = YUM